RonenNess/GeonBit/docs/README.md

 ## TBDS

+Things I want to add to GeonBit in near future.

 - GPU particles system.
 - More built-in materials, including with real lights.
 - LoD renderer - a component that is a collection of renderer components and switch between them automatically based on distance from camera.
-- Physical material - maybe?
+- Physical material.

 ## Credits